realworldocaml/book/en/guided-tour.md

 The `unit` type that we see above is interesting in that it has only one possible value, written `()`.
-This means that a value of type `unit` doesn't convey any information.
-Instead, `unit` tends to be used as a placeholder.
+This means that a value of type `unit` doesn't convey any information, and thus tends to be used as a placeholder.
 Thus, we use `unit` for the return value of an operation like setting a mutable field that communicates by side effect rather than by returning a value.
 It's also used as the argument to functions that don't require an input value.
 This is similar to the role that `void` plays in languages like C and Java.

 ### Mutable record fields

 The array is an important mutable data structure, but it's not the only one.
-Records, which are immutable by default, can be declared with specific fields as being mutable.
+Records, which are immutable by default, can have some of their fields explicitly declared as mutable.
 Here's a small example of a data structure for storing a running statistical summary of a collection of numbers.
 Here's the basic data structure:

 ```frag